MicrosoftDocs/power-pages-docs/power-pages-docs/security/authentication/oauth2-linkedin.md

 2. Select **Add New Application**.

     - Enter the app details, such as **Application Name** and **Description**.
-    - Enter the portal URL, such as `https://contoso.powerappsportals.com`.
+    - Enter the website URL, such as `https://contoso.powerappsportals.com`.
     - Set OAuth User Agreement/Default Scope: `r\_basicprofie` and `r\_emailaddress`.
     - Enter the OAuth 2.0 Reply URL from the identity provider configuration step 1.
 For example, `https://portal.contoso.com/signin-linkedin`.